MarletteFunding/data-utils/README.md

 # Data Utils

+## Deprecation Notice
+This project is no longer actively developed beyond patches for existing functionality.
+If you are starting a new project, strongly consider using [Omelette](https://github.com/MarletteFunding/omelette) instead, which is a direct evolution of data-utils, and in the author's opinion offers a much better experience.

 #### Python library for managing shared code

 This library includes some useful modules that save time from writing common boilerplate.